LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 predicate that allows an object (or a category) to declare itself as a debug handler provider.
-The Logtalk ``debugger`` and  ``ports_profiler`` tools are regular applications that are implemented using this API, which can also be used to implement alternative or new debugging related tools.
+The Logtalk ``debugger`` and  ``ports_profiler`` tools are regular applications that are implemented using this API, which can also be used to implement alternative or new debugging-related tools.
 See the API documentation for details and the source code of the ``debugger`` and  ``ports_profiler`` tools for usage examples.